qRe0/cart-api/README.md

 ### View cart

-An existing cart should be able to be viewed with its items.
-Should fail if the cart does not exist.
+Retrieves an existing cart along with its items.
+The operation fails if the cart does not exist.

 ```sh
 GET http://localhost:3000/carts/1